|

 Misc.

-John Rhodes wins the 1300cc class in the British Saloon Car Championship
+Rhodes wins the 1300cc class in the British Saloon Car Championship driving for the Cooper Car Company.

-John Rhodes takes 1st in the 1300cc class in the European Championship
+takes 1st in the 1300cc class in the European Championship driving for the Cooper Car Company.

 246,066 produced.
 Total to date, 1,908,705.